 Welcome to the St Kilda Club

-The St Kilda Shop on the main island of Hirta helps us to fund a variety of projects through the National Trust of Scotland, in relation to the conservation of the islands, over recent years we have donated more than £50,000.
+The St Kilda Shop on the main island of Hirta and online helps us to fund a variety of projects through the National Trust for Scotland, in relation to the conservation of the islands, over recent years we have donated more than £100,000.